This Site Was Built With You In Mind!

 by Eddie Carrara

-If your car leaks red fluid, it's probably transmission fluid, and driving your vehicle with a transmission fluid leak can leave you stranded.
-If you feel the transmission slipping, bucking, or jerking in and out of gear, or the rpm's go up and the car does not speed up when in drive, the transmission fluid is already very low and the vehicle should not be driven.
+If your car leaks red fluid, it's probably transmission fluid, and driving your vehicle with a transmission fluid leak can leave you stranded if too much fluid leaks out.
+If you feel the transmission slipping, bucking, or jerking in and out of gear or the rpm's go up and the car does not speed up when you accelerate, the transmission fluid is already low, and I recommend you don't drive it in this condition.

-The first thing you should do is check the transmission fluid level by pulling out the dip stick, (check the owner's manual for the proper procedure, not every vehicle has the same procedure) If the fluid level is below the recommended levels, it's best to have the vehicle towed, driving the vehicle with low transmission fluid could cause damage to the internal parts to the transmission.
+The first thing you should do is check the transmission fluid level by pulling out the dipstick (check the owner's manual for the proper procedure because not every vehicle has the same process).
+If the fluid level is below the recommended levels, it's best to have the vehicle towed.
+Driving the vehicle with low transmission fluid could cause damage to the internal parts of the transmission.

-The most common cause of a transmission fluid leak is a seal, it could be an axle seal, output shaft seal, input shaft seal, etc...
-Other causes of a transmission fluid leak are: transmission fluid lines, hoses, and coolers, it rare you will have a cracked case or a gasket leaking, but it can happen.
+The most common cause of a transmission fluid leak is a seal; it could be an axle seal, output shaft seal, input shaft seal, etc. Other causes of a transmission fluid leak are: transmission fluid lines, hoses, and coolers, it's rare you will ever have a cracked case or a gasket leaking, but it can happen.

-Transmission fluid leaks are generally expensive to repair because the failed parts are usually buried, also, it will require disassembling other parts of the vehicle, like suspension parts to remove axles and drive shafts, this is where the cost comes in, it could cost two hundred to four hundred dollars to replace a $20 seal.
+Because transmission fluid leaks are generally hard to get to, they are also expensive to repair.
+Replacing leaking seals will require disassembling other parts of the vehicle, like suspension parts, to remove axles and driveshafts; this is where the cost comes in.
+It could cost two hundred to four hundred dollars to replace a simple $20 seal.